marecl/Temperature-Station/README.md

 		2. WWW based updater
 		3. Automatic daylight saving
 		4. Encrypt WiFi password
-		6. Display name if available on /sensors
-		7. Change name of sensor on /sensors (new name saved to json file)
-		8. Set date and time on the webpage
+		5. Set date and time on the webpage
+		6. Save each file as JSON and show as CSV
+		7. SettingsGenerator for everything but sensors

 	Czas.h library:
-		1. Make daylight saving automatic and move dls to private
-		2. Return actual date and time as epoch
+		1. Return actual date and time as epoch

 	Hardware:
 		1. Make full-SMD version (without NodeMCU, just ESP-12E)